-Select a Time Series Chart element on a diagram or in the Project Browser, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.
+Select a Time Series Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.
+(If you do not have an appropriate Time Series Chart already, drag the Time Series Chart icon from the 'Artifacts' page of the Diagram Toolbox onto a diagram.)

-On the Chart 'Properties' dialog, display the 'Source' tab.
+The Chart 'Properties' dialog, by default, displays the 'Source' tab.